-A session usually lasts 60 minutes, although longer sessions might be considered useful.
+A session usually lasts 45-60 minutes, depending on whether you use insurance or self-pay.
 We recommend weekly sessions.
 Between sessions, clients are encouraged to think about and process what was discussed.
 At times, you may be asked to do something specific outside of the therapy sessions, such as reading a relevant book or keeping records.
 For the therapy to "work," you must be an active participant, both during and between the therapy sessions.

 A number of benefits are available from participating.
 Often it is helpful just to know that someone understands.
 Counseling can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from counseling depend on how well you use the process and put into practice what you learn.

 Yes.
 You are responsible for knowing your benefits on your respective plan.
 Here is some helpful information to aid you in finding out about your insurance:

 1. Call the toll free number on the back of your card under Mental Health/Behavioral/ Substance Abuse customer service.

 2. If, I am In Network with your insurance (listed under Rates & Insurances tab), ask whether your plan has a deductible that needs to be met first.
 If so, what is that amount.
 Your payment will be my contracted amount for a session until your deductible is met.